The finally named AEW video game, AEW Fight Forever, is still in development, but it could be closer to its release date than many expected.

 As mentioned before, the gameplay itself will pull from No Mercy and Here Comes the Pain, but they're crafting it on an entirely new game engine that Yuke's has built.

 Create-A-Wrestler and Create-A-Moveset will both be included, as well as competitive online multiplayer with the potential inclusion of crossplay.

 Intergender matches and blood are both expected to be included, as well as the blood actually staining the ring mat and remaining visible throughout the match.

-With only a few short glimpses of the title being released over the last several months, we only know a small selection of what will likely make up the full roster for the AEW Console Game.
+With only a few short glimpses of the title being released over the last several months, we only know a small selection of what will likely make up the full AEW Fight Forever roster and ratings.

 As of now, the following wrestlers are expected to be on the in-game roster: